openbroadcaster/openbroadcaster.github.io/server_training.md

 LiveAssist: A playlist that adds multiple internal playlists to act as active buttons.

 #### Public vs Private
+Public playlists can be viewed by all users but only editable by creator.
+Private playlists are can only be viewed by the creator.

 #### Play List Details